dtcooper/raspotify/README.md

 Raspotify's author [David Cooper](https://jew.pizza/) has abandoned being a software engineer to pursue a career as a radio personality.
 If you find Raspotify useful, you can support him by checking out his [radio work here](https://jew.pizza/) or [give him a follow on Twitter](https://twitter.com/dtcooper).

-On a related note, [@JasonLG1979](https://github.com/JasonLG1979) has become the de-facto maintainer of the project.
-So an additional thank you to him as well.
+On a related note, [Kim Tore Jensen](https://github.com/kimtore) has stepped up and is maintaing the project.

-If you'd like to buy Jason a Red Bull you can [❤️ Sponsor Him](https://github.com/sponsors/JasonLG1979).
+Special thanks to [@JasonLG1979](https://github.com/JasonLG1979), a former maintainer of the project.

 ## Final Note